SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 We already know that although 'natural' immunity conveys some protection, [vaccination induces stronger antibody levels](https://www.someweekendreading.blog/vax-better/).
 Now we see the consequences: 25% of vaccine refusers dead within 13.5 years, based on comparison with the most closely related human-infecting coronaviruses.
+13.2 million dead in the US in the next 13.5 years.

-Don't do that.
+Please don't do that.
 Get vaccinated.
 You should live, and not die.

 ---